>> Top Black Friday Offers (Still Active) <<

 Does Cloning a Hard Disk also Copy Applications?

 One of the biggest problems with acquiring a brand-new PC is that all user data must be migrated across from an older, existing PC and then any Windows applications which are currently in-use must also then be re-installed, re-licenced and reconfigured.
-This process is often very time consuming at best and potentially very costly if the installation media for certain software is unavailable, often resulting in the need to re-purchase the application in question thus taking up even more time and adding even more cost to a system migration.
+This process is often very time consuming at best and potentially very costly if the installation media or licencing keys for certain software is unavailable, often resulting in the need to re-purchase the application in question thus taking up even more time and adding even more cost to a system migration.

-With specialist disk cloning software available, as we have already discovered, the entire system as it currently stands (including the operating system, all user data plus any installed software) can all be copied across to a new PC with very little fuss.
+With specialist disk cloning software tools available, as we have already discovered, the entire system as it currently stands (including the operating system, all user data plus any installed software) can all be copied across to a new PC with very little fuss.

-Migrating Existing Systems to Dissimilar Hardware
+Cloning to Dissimilar Hardware

 best free disk cloning software - easeus migrate os module in-use